Spring soccer registration is now OPEN!

-If you are interested in trying out for one of next year's travel teams, please read below:
+Note: Spring Registration is for existing travel players only.
+If you are interested in trying out for one of next year's travel teams, please read below.

 – Players must arrive at least 15 minutes prior to the start of tryouts to get checked in.

 – Players who are already members of a travel team are not allowed to wear any part of their BJSA uniform.

 – Players trying out for the new U9 teams must also bring a photocopy of their birth certificate (or you can upload a copy during the registration process).

 – All players should bring a soccer ball.